 The quality site and investigator selection

-- Understanding & management of complex, adaptive trial designs
+- Understand & manage complex, adaptive trial designs.

-- Having the necessary resources and infrastructure to record observations such as MRI, CT Scan, X-Ray, etc.
+- Have the necessary resources and infrastructure to record observations.
+For example, MRI, CT Scan, X-Ray, etc.

-- Maintaining and utilizing the record system, and data storage facilities
+- Maintain and utilize the record system, and data storage facilities.

 - Completion of a feasibility questionnaire,